 Bills take a big bite out of folks' paychecks too.
 Utilities cost 41% more than what folks pay on the U.S. mainland.
 Transportation is 25% more expensive, and locals shell out upwards of 18% more for healthcare.

 But, as always, housing is the biggest income-eater.
 Housing-related costs are more than three times the national average in Honolulu.
 Heck, the average home carries a price of $1.6 million.

 If you've ever been to Manhattan, you don't need us to tell you that it's an expensive place to visit.

 But it's even more expensive to live there.

-With space at a premium and location paramount, the median home value (opens in new tab) in Manhattan is second only to San Francisco on our list of most expensive U.S. cities.
-Typical rent for an apartment averages a stunning $4,531 a month, blowing away every other city tracked by the Cost of Living Index.
-Meanwhile, the average home price is $2.5 million.
+With space at a premium and location paramount, the median home value in Manhattan is second only to San Francisco on our list of most expensive cities to live in the U.S. Average apartment rent stands at a stunning $4,569 a month, blowing away every other city tracked by C2ER.
+Meanwhile, the average home price is $2.4 million.

 The budget-busting doesn't stop there.
-Residents pay a premium of 26% at the grocery store, while transportation runs 10% above average.
-Meanwhile, miscellaneous goods and services are 36% more expensive.
-For example, if you want to go to the movies (opens in new tab), you'll pay 60% more for a ticket.
-Yoga (opens in new tab) classes cost almost double the national average.
-All of this and more conspires to make Manhattan the most expensive city in the U.S.
+Residents pay a premium of 35% at the grocery store, while transportation runs 16% above average.
+Meanwhile, miscellaneous goods and services are 37% more expensive.
+For example, if you want to go to the movies, you'll pay 60% more for a ticket.
+Yoga classes cost almost double the national average.
+All of this and more conspire to make Manhattan the most expensive city in the nation – by a lot.

 By the way, you'll need to like crowds if you hope to make it in the Big Apple: Manhattan packs in almost 70,000 residents per square mile, according to the U.S. Census Bureau.
-For context, San Francisco, which is fairly compact itself, hosts 17,376 residents per square mile.
+For context, San Francisco, which has one of the highest population densities in the U.S., hosts a mere 17,376 residents per square mile.